istio/istio.io/content/docs/concepts/traffic-management/index.md

 ### Fine tuning

-Istio's traffic management rules allow operators to set global defaults for failure recovery per service/version.
+Istio's traffic management rules allow you to set global defaults for failure recovery per service/version.
 However, consumers of a service can also override [timeout](/docs/reference/config/istio.routing.v1alpha1/#HTTPTimeout) and